A Eureka Springs vacation is all about location

 Serious thrill seekers of all ages will enjoy soaring through the heart of the dense forest at 300-plus feet off the ground.
 Seasonal canopy tours at nearby Ozark Mountain Ziplines offer one of the most exhilarating ways to experience views of the hardwood trees and limestone cliffs in the surrounding forest.

 Those who prefer to view the scenery from the water may opt for boating and fishing on nearby scenic lakes.
 Two of Northwest Arkansas’s most visited lakes, Beaver and Table Rock, are just a short drive from the Inn.
-While the Lake Leatherwood City Park is open year-round and offers 1,600 acres of Ozark Mountain countryside with an 85-acre spring-fed lake, hiking, picnicking, walking trails, camping, cabins and a small marina for boating, canoes and paddle boats.
+Lake Leatherwood City Park is open year-round and offers 1,600 acres of Ozark Mountain countryside with an 85-acre spring-fed lake, hiking, picnicking, walking trails, camping, cabins and a small marina for boating, canoes and paddle boats.

 Guests visiting May through October can witness “The Great Passion Play,” which is easily accessible via the Eureka Springs Transit trolley route.
 The play is performed by a cast of over 170 actors and dozens of live animals.
-The location is also home to “Christ of the Ozarks,” a 66-foot statue of Jesus Christ and the largest of its kind in North America.
+The location is also home to “Christ of the Ozarks,” a 67-foot statue of Jesus Christ and the largest of its kind in North America.